-21. The Ministry of Defence (MOD) programme to assist service veterans gain access to education is continuing.
-The MOD will meet the fees for study up to Scottish Credit Qualifications Framework (SCQF) level 6 for some service veterans who do not meet our fee waiver criteria.
+22. The Ministry of Defence (MOD) programme to assist service veterans gain access to education is continuing.
+The MOD will meet the tuition fees for study up to Scottish Credit Qualifications Framework (SCQF) level 6 for some service veterans who do not meet our fee waiver criteria.
 The number of students falling into this category is expected to be very small.
 Colleges should note that a fee waiver cannot be applied for any students being supported through this scheme.
 More information is available on the Enhanced Learning Credits Administration Service website.

-Forces personnel and veterans
+Forces personnel

-22. Under the temporary non-resident arrangements, forces personnel and veterans are treated as being resident in the country in which they were ordinarily resident before they 'signed-up'/enlisted.
+23. Under the temporary non-resident arrangements, serving forces personnel are treated as being resident in the country in which they were ordinarily resident before they 'signed-up'/enlisted.
 If they are ordinarily resident in Scotland but are serving overseas, they would also be eligible.
-Family members of serving forces personnel and veterans are also considered eligible in the country in which the serving forces personnel was ordinarily resident.
+Family members of serving forces personnel are also considered eligible in the country in which the serving forces personnel was ordinarily resident.